vacp2p/rfc/content/docs/rfcs/72/README.md

 - This secret hash SHOULD be kept private by the user.

 `identity_commitment`
-- it MUST be created with `identity_secret_hash` for hash creation.
+- it MUST be created with `identity_secret_hash` by using hashing function as described in [Poseidon Paper](https://eprint.iacr.org/2019/458.pdf).
-- it MUST be used by a user for user registering.
+- it MUST be used by a user for group registering.

 ### Waku Credential
 `WakuCredential`